Discover more from Sustainability in the Air

 Earlier this month, Ryanair announced a new SAF partnership with Neste Holland and Cathay Pacific announced the launch of its new corporate SAF program.

 It seems airlines are beginning to realize that it is critical to be making long-term SAF purchasing agreements now, due to the limited amount of fuel currently available and the underdevelopment of the infrastructure needed to develop it.

-It is vital that airlines plan their SAF supply for the short term future as the demand for them to use it won’t be determined by whether they have access to it or not, but rather by government policy and corporate demand as part of their own emissions reductions goals.
+It is vital that airlines plan their SAF supply for the short-term future as the demand for them to use it won’t be determined by whether they have access to it or not, but rather by government policy and corporate demand as part of their own emissions reduction goals.